PheaSoy/PheaSoy/README.md

 # PheaSoy

-Working on MicroServices,Java, Spring Framework,JavaScript, Automation, Containers, Messaging, and Software Architecture.
+Working on Java, Spring Framework,MicroServices, Automation, Containers, Messaging, and Software Architecture.

- Love to build software with OOP, design patterns, clean code and maintainable
+ Love to build software with OOP, design patterns, and high-performance application.

-*Passionate for building the high-performance application*.